How do I bid on an animal?

 How do I pay?

-Washington Federal bank staff members are available for buyers who wish to pay during or after the sale.
+Washington Federal bank staff members are available for buyers who pay during or after the sale.
 Visa/Mastercard and business/personal checks are accepted.
-Buyers may also be invoiced for payment within 10 days.
+Payment is due night of sale unless other arrangements have been made.
+Buyers will be provided an invoice night of sale, and a follow up invoice may also be provided within 10 days.
+Prompt payment is required!

 What do I do with the meat?